Skip to content

 2. Docker Usage Method

-Open external network access ports
+Open external access ports

 Edit the /usr/local/datakit/conf.d/vim datakit.conf file and change listen = "0.0.0.0:9529"